 What Are the Different Types of Fractures That Can Occur?

-2. Compound or open fractures – The broken bone pierces through the skin, creating a risk of infection.
+• Compound (open) fracture: The bone breaks through the skin, increasing the risk of infection.

-3. Comminuted fractures – The bone is shattered into several pieces.
+• Comminuted fracture: The bone breaks into several pieces.

-5. Transverse fractures – The break is horizontal across the bone.
+• Transverse fracture: The break is horizontal across the bone.

 What Are the Causes of Malunion and Nonunion Fractures?

-A variety of factors can contribute to malunion or nonunion fractures.
-Some common causes include:
+Many factors can contribute to malunion and nonunion fractures:

 Signs of Malunion Fractures